Katello/katello-client-bootstrap/README.md

   -f, --force           Force registration (will erase old katello and puppet
                         certs)
-  --add-domain          Automatically add the clients domain to Foreman --remove              Instead of registering the machine to Foreman remove it -r RELEASE, --release=RELEASE
+  --add-domain          Automatically add the clients domain to Foreman --puppet-noop         Configure Puppet agent to only run in noop mode --remove              Instead of registering the machine to Foreman remove it -r RELEASE, --release=RELEASE
                         Specify release version